 May 15 — A Pueblo police officer shot and killed one suspect and injured another while investigating a stolen vehicle in the early morning, according to a press release from the department.
 The sedan was occupied by a male driver and a female passenger.
 The incident is still under investigation but at one point the officer was dragged by the stolen vehicle, according to the department.
 The officer fired and struck both the man and the woman.
 The man died at the scene.
 The woman is in serious condition at a hospital.
 The officer was transported to the hospital with minor injuries.

 May 9 — A Colorado State Trooper shot and killed a suspect outside Grand Junction.
 The shooting happened on Highway 50 and 29 Road in Orchard Mesa, according to Mesa County Sheriff's Office Sgt.
 Blake White.
 The trooper was not hurt.
-District Attorney Dan Rubinstein announced later in May that Trooper Jason Wade will not face charges for killing 33-year-old Jayson Thompson.
+District Attorney Dan Rubinstein announced later in May that Trooper Jason Wade will not face charges for killing 33-year-old Jayne Thompson.
 Rubinstein determined Wade acted in self-defense based on video and audio evidence and witness interviews, he said.
-An investigation found Thompson pulled a knife from his waistband and Wade shot him when Thompson lunged at him, authorities said.
+An investigation found Thompson pulled a knife from her waistband and Wade shot her when Thompson lunged at him, authorities said.
+Correction: This entry has been updated to reflect that Thompson, a transgender woman, used Jayne as her first name.
+The District Attorney's investigation identified her by her birth name and the gender she was assigned at birth.

 May 6 — Police shot and killed an armed suspect in Commerce City.
 According to police, Commerce City, Denver and Department of Corrections officers were looking for a male suspect.
 They encountered him in an apartment building parking lot near Rocky Mountain Arsenal.
 The man was wanted for a violent crime and was armed with a handgun, officials said.
 Shots were fired and he was hit multiple times.
 The man died at a hospital.
 No additional information about the shooting has been released.